dhellmann/pymotw-3/source/json/index.rst

 known as JavaScript Object Notation (JSON).
 Unlike pickle, JSON has the benefit of having implementations in many languages (especially JavaScript).
-It is most widely used for communicating between the web server and client in an AJAX application, but is also useful for other inter-application communication needs.
+It is most widely used for communicating between the web server and client in a REST API, but is also useful for other inter-application communication needs.

 Encoding and Decoding Simple Data Types